This originally aired on the Catholic Faith Network’s show CFN Live: https://youtu.be/Uy9_EvlFiFo While most people…

-The overall goal of a support group is to provide guidance and assist in meeting the needs of the group.
-It lends support and education among peers and provides referrals to individuals connecting, them to people and resources within the community.
+The overall goal of a dementia or Alzheimer’s support group is to provide guidance and assist in meeting the needs of the group.
+It offers education among peers and provides referrals, connecting caregivers to people and resources within the community.

-Russo Law Group, P.C. has collaborated with the Alzheimer’s Disease Resource Center (“ADRC”) and hosts a monthly caregiver support group.
+Russo Law Group, P.C. has elder law attorneys who collaborate with the Alzheimer’s Disease Resource Center (ADRC) and hosts a monthly caregiver support group.
 Meetings are held in our Garden City office located at 100 Quentin Roosevelt Blvd., Suite 102.
 We typically meet every second Thursday of the month.
-We have speakers present on various topics affecting both the caregiver(s) and their loved ones.
+Knowledgeable speakers present on various topics affecting both the caregiver(s) and their loved ones.

-We welcome caregivers, families and friends of those with Alzheimer’s or other forms of dementia to join us to share experiences, feelings and information.
-Our Support Group offers a place to exchange this information, provide support to the caregiver and offer the understanding of the disease so they can give the best quality of life to those in their care.
+We welcome anyone who has a loved one with Alzheimer’s or other forms of dementia to join us to share experiences, feelings, and information.
+Our dementia and Alzheimer’s support group offers a place to exchange information, provide support and resources for caregivers, and offer a better understanding of the disease, so those in their care get the best quality of life possible.

-Caring for a loved one with Alzheimer’s Disease can be exhausting and can take a toll on the caregiver’s health.
-A support group can help with managing stress so the caregiver is able to take much needed time for themselves.
-The amount of responsibilities can become quite overwhelming and you may find yourself too busy to socialize, exercise and eat right.
-This can lead to feeling lonely and depressed.
-Finding a support group can help you to cope by giving comfort and assistance in dealing with the many challenges involved with caring for a parent with dementia or Alzheimer’s disease.
+Caregiver frustration and exhaustion can take a toll on your health.
+A support group can help caregivers manage their stress and find ways to get much needed time for themselves.
+The amount of responsibilities can become quite overwhelming, leading to caregiver burnout.
+You may find yourself too busy to socialize, exercise, and eat right.
+This can create feelings of loneliness and depression.
+Finding a support group can help you cope with caregiver burnout by giving you comfort and assistance.
+Members of the group are familiar with the many challenges of caring for a parent with dementia or Alzheimer’s disease.
 You are not alone.